Ziao/tswow-generator/readme.md

 - [ ] Mechanism to add our own documentation for functions that are not documented by Blizzard.
 - [ ] After the above, maybe we can scrape Wowpedia for the documentation of undocumented functions (with attribution), or at least add links to Wowpedia.
 - [ ] Tests
+- [ ] Set up husky and commitlint
+- [ ] Should we use objects instead of enums?
+Enums have two way mapping, but within wow, they don't